Sandbergo/distributed-elevator-controller/README.md

 Introduction
 ---

-The complete code for the Elevator Project in TTK4145, Real Time Programming, NTNU Spring 2019, as well as solutions to the exercises.
+The complete code for the Elevator Project in TTK4145, Real Time Programming, NTNU Spring 2019.

 The elevator project, specified in the [specification](SPECIFICATION.md), is to create a fault-tolerant distributed  system of multiple elevators cooperating to provide a seemless user experience, even with packet loss, power outages, crashes and loss of network connectivity.

-How to use
+How to run
 ---

-Clone the repo and run the bash scripts in /bin, [for elevator](run_elevator.sh) and [for simulator](sim_run_elevator.sh).
+Relies on Elixir 1.8.1 and Erlang/OTP 20.
+Clone the repo and run the bash scripts [for elevator](run_elevator.sh) and [for simulator](sim_run_elevator.sh).
 Changes in NetworkHandler for IP-adresses etc. may be needed.

 Design
 ---

 The code is written in Elixir and uses prominently the Node and GenServer libraries to communicate between the network and modules, respectively.
 The network is peer-to-peer based, and uses UDP for connecting to nodes and TCP for passing messages.
+The system consists of the modules DriverInterface, Poller, StateMachine, OrderHandler, WatchDog, Overseer and NetworkHandler.
+All communication between nodes is executed in the NetworkHandler.

 Documentation